andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/testability-tip-for-swift-developers-parameterize-and-push.md

 <a name="di" class="jump-target"></a>

-### Parameterization or &#8220;Dependency Injection&#8221;?
+### Parameterization or "Dependency Injection&#8221;?

 Yes.

-What I'm calling &#8220;parameterization&#8221; is really just &#8220;dependency injection&#8221;.
-But the term &#8220;dependency injection&#8221; can sound really daunting, while we're used to working with parameters.
+What I'm calling "parameterization&#8221; is really just "dependency injection&#8221;.
+But the term "dependency injection&#8221; can sound really daunting, while we're used to working with parameters.
 I intend for the meaning of each term for the purpose of this article to be equivalent.

 ### Wrapping up

 Parameterizing, your instance definitions and functions provides you an immense amount of leverage when it comes to controlling your system under test.
 I encourage you to try this out and do your best to shift to a more parameterized approach to writing your code for improved testability.
-Remember, &#8220;Controllable is testable&#8221;!
+Remember, "Controllable is testable&#8221;!

 <a name="related" class="jump-target"></a>